AHIMA Council for Excellence in Education

 The CEE serves a three-fold purpose:

-1. The CEE sets the strategy for the academic community and serves as the liaison with the AHIMA Board, AHIMA Foundation Board, and AHIMA affiliates.
+1. The CEE sets the strategy for the academic community and serves as the liaison with the AHIMA Board and stakeholders.

 2. It serves as a coordinating and guiding body for the workgroups.